'They're dying so you can get fat in your offices': Wagner mercenary chief condemns Russian military leadership in expletive-laden tirade - KESQ

 Standing in front of the bodies of dozens of what he claims are his fighters killed in Russia’s war with Ukraine, the head of the private military company Wagner on Thursday unleashed an expletive-laden challenge to Russia’s military leadership, blaming their deaths on a lack of support from Moscow.

 “We are lacking 70% of the needed ammunition!”
-Wagner chief Yevgeny Prigozhin says in a video posted on Telegram.
+Wagner chief Yevgeny Prigozhin says in a video posted on the Telegram messaging app.

 Shining a small flashlight on the corpses laying outdoors near what appears to be the front lines of the war, Prigozhin claims they are the casualties of just one day of fighting.